ss001maryam/blog/_pages/about.md

 title: About Me
 permalink: /about/
 ---
 Hi, this is Maryam H Shoreh.
-Third year Ph.D. student at University of Adelaide.
+Third year Ph.D. student at Computer Science, Optimization and Logistics group, University of Adelaide.

 For more info look into my [Linkedin](https://www.linkedin.com/in/maryam-h-shoreh-51369994/).